 Heat stroke and heat exhaustion are both dangerous conditions.
 Generalized muscle weakness, abrupt, profuse perspiration, nausea, vomiting, and perhaps fainting are the first symptoms of heat exhaustion.
 When your body’s internal temperature exceeds 103 degrees, you have a heat stroke.
 You start to lose or shift consciousness, become agitated, exhibit unexpected behaviour changes, and develop hot, red, and dry skin.
 These signs should all be considered seriously.
 As soon as symptoms appear, contact your medical professionals.
-According to Healthline, heatstroke may develop if you experience heat exhaustion for a prolonged length of time.
+Heatstroke may develop if you experience heat exhaustion for a prolonged length of time, according to Healthline.
 It’s common for heat exhaustion symptoms to appear before heat stroke, although this isn’t always the case.

 How Do You Explain Heatstroke?

 The most serious heat-related sickness is heat stroke.
 It happens when the body loses the ability to regulate its temperature, causing the body’s temperature to increase quickly, the sweating system to malfunction, and the body to be unable to cool down.
 Within 10 to 15 minutes after the onset of heat stroke, the body temperature can reach 106°F or more.
 If not treated immediately, heat stroke can result in severe disability or death.

 According to Mayo Clinic, here are the symptoms of Heatstroke:

 - High body temperature – A core body temperature of 104 F (40 C) or higher, obtained with a rectal thermometer, is the main sign of heatstroke.

 - Altered Mental State or Behavior – Confusion, agitation, slurred speech, irritability, delirium, seizures and coma can all result from heatstroke.